liri-project/liri-browser/README.md

 See LICENSE for more information.

-(C) Copyright by Tim Süberkrüb, 2015
+(C) Copyright 2015 by Tim Süberkrüb and contributors